-- Modifying field options
+- Viewing or modifying field options

-- Modifying a Calculation field formula
+- Viewing or modifying a Calculation field formula

 This is really important; when a table is locked, no new records can be created in the locked table by a user or a script.
 If a user tries to create a new record, manually, while a database developer is doing one of the above activities, FileMaker will display a dialog alerting the user that an error was encountered.

 This will occur if, say, a user clicks the New Record button in the Status Area, but what would happen if the record creation occurs during a scripted process?
 And to further complicate things, what if a developer has added a Set Error Capture [On] script step?
 Depending on where the Set Error Capture step is added, FileMaker might not display a dialog.
 This is really important, and is where data integrity issues can be introduced.
 Even though records cannot be created until the lock is released, existing records can still be updated.
 It is a very common practice, immediately following a New Record / Request script step, to use a Set Field step (or multiple Set Field steps) to set values into various fields in the new record.
 If the table is locked and there is no error handling for such a case, however, the script could update the wrong record and the user would never know about it.
-And really, these are the types of errors that can go hidden for a very long time, if ever known.
+And really, these are the types of errors that can go hidden for a very long time, possibly forever.
 This is never a good thing with any data, but think about financial data being overwritten in this case.
 That could potentially have dire outcomes.
 Perhaps I will take a moment here and just put out a friendly PSA.
 You should always trap for errors and manage them.
 You should also use the Set Error Capture step sparingly and with intention.
 It is a mistake to just add this step to the top of your script, unless what you are programming for requires it.